 New External Backup Drive

 As if all of that weren’t enough, I have also acquired a new external backup drive.
 After years of manually backing up my data via CD’s and DVD’s, it was finally time to upgrade my routine with a secondary external drive.
 After checking out a few different drive options, I decided to take advantage of a sweet deal on a FreeAgent Desktop 500GB External Hard Drive.
 The FreeAgent is entirely plug-&-play (USB 2.0) — simply plug it in and copy your entire archive with a few clicks of your new wireless mouse ;) Before, my data-backup routine involved reorganizing my directory structure into DVD-sized chunks and burning an entire stack — one after another — of DVDs.
 The process was tedious and time-consuming, a monthly archiving nightmare that wouldn’t go away.
 Well, now it has.
-Having a secondary, large-capacity external drive enables me to backup data easily, quickly, and as often as needed.
+Having a secondary, large-capacity external drive enables me to backup data anytime, quickly and easily.
 Praise the Lord! ;)

 So, overall posting may have been a little thin over the last week or so, but rest assured, there is plenty of juicy business in da mix and plenty of fresh biscuits on the way!
 Stay tuned..